Postgres ON DELETE CASCADE - A Guide

 Foreign key constraints are integral parts of database designs that are responsible for maintaining the consistency of data in relational databases.
 They do so by preventing the insertion of inconsistent data in databases.
 Now that we have a fair understanding of what foreign key constraints are, let us try to understand what the ON DELETE CASCADE feature/option in Postgres is.

-What is the ON DELETE CASCADE Option?
+Understanding Postgres ON DELETE CASCADE

-ON DELETE CASCADE Explained
+ON DELETE CASCADE Example

-Creating tables and foreign key constraints
+Creating tables and foreign key constraint in DbVisualizer

-Creating tables and foreign key constraints
+Creating tables and foreign key constraint in DbVisualizer

 Next, let us populate the tables with this query: